vigneshpa/parse-tar/README.md

 ---
 ## Documentation
-This module exports the function parseTar which accepts the tar file as `Blob`, `ArrayBuffer` or any `ArrayBufferLike` objects.
+This module exports the `parseTar` function which accepts a tar file as `Blob`, `ArrayBuffer` or any `ArrayBufferLike` objects.

-This function will return a promise of array of parsed files with their contents in `contents` property of each file.
+This function will return a promise of array of parsed `TarFiles`.

-This module is written in typescript so intellisence should work automaticalliy
+`TarFile` is a TypeScript class which holds all the information of a file